Welcome to Redmond

 Redmond has a mid-sized community with a wide range of residents, from families to retirees.
-Known as the hub of Oregon, Redmond's reputation statewide is for innovation and implementing creative and well-researched plans to maintain a high quality of life for all of its residents.
+Known as the hub of Washington, Redmond's reputation statewide is for innovation and implementing creative and well-researched plans to maintain a high quality of life for all of its residents.

 Throughout the last several decades, the city's population has grown to approximately 30,000.
 Redmond is a fast-growing, business-friendly market that has resulted in a boom of restaurants, shopping, breweries, lodging, and family-owned businesses.